turbosquid/lxc-amigo/README.md

 + -p (--port) is port the server is running on in the container

++ -t (--template) Use your own erb file instead of default built-in
++ --asset-path    Optional.
+So nginx can serve assets directly
 ```
     $ lxc-amigo mkvhost foo -s container-3.example.com -h internal-server.example.com
     nginx: the configuration file /etc/nginx/nginx.conf syntax is ok